 Musicians have unique training requirements that rely on significant instrumental training and hands-on experience.
-Instead of only pursuing a music degree, most musicians practice with other musicians in order to hone their skills and learn more about musical performance and composition.
-Those who do attend school often have a technical advantage that musicians without a formal education do not have.
+In addition to pursuing a music degree, most musicians practice with other musicians in order to hone their skills and learn more about musical performance and composition.
+Those who do attend school often have a technical advantage over musicians without a formal education.

-Many musicians seek part-time jobs in other industries because of the unreliability of consistent employment opportunities in the music industry.
-Musicians have to submit demos or perform auditions to receive work and competition is high.
-Musicians spend much of their time writing music, composing songs and albums and rehearsing with other musicians.
-Individuals in the music business must also have physical strength to routinely perform on stage.
+As employment opportunities in the music industry can be inconsistent, many musicians seek part-time jobs in other industries.
+Musicians have to submit demos or perform auditions to obtain work, and competition is high.
+Musicians spend much of their time writing music, composing songs, recording albums and rehearsing with other musicians.
+Individuals in the music business must also have the physical strength needed to routinely perform on stage.

 In general, musicians are not required to have a formal education.
 Most musicians find employment opportunities through extensive practice and hands-on training.
 However, a music degree program can teach musicians to better understand the fundamentals and the finer points of music and musical composition.

 An associate's degree program in music prepares students to work as musicians with music groups, choirs, symphonies or music production companies.
 Coursework allows students to practice instrumental music and read complex music and music literature.
 Students learn to apply musical theories to all types of music, including jazz, rock and classical music.
 Typical courses include:

 - Music history